An addendum to "The theory of implicit operations": A nonsimple congruence preserving Beth companion

-All the examples of Beth companions considered in \cite{CKMIMP} are induced by implicit operations defined by conjunctions of equations, as opposed to arbitrary pp formulas.
-Such Beth companions have particularly nice properties.
-For example, they have an equational axiomatization relative to the original class of algebras (see \cite[Thm.~10.4]{CKMIMP}) and are congruence preserving (see \cite[Thm.~12.4]{CKMIMP}).
-One might therefore wonder whether every quasivariety $\K$ with a Beth companion also has a Beth companion induced by implicit operations defined by conjunctions of equations.
-This is the case, for instance, when $\K$ has the amalgamation property (see \cite[Thm.~12.7]{CKMIMP} and \cite[Rem.~11.12(vi)]{CKMIMP}).
+Simple Beth companions have particularly nice properties.
+For example, they are congruence preserving (see \cite[Thm.\ 12.3]{CKMIMPv3}) and often inherit or improve certain structural properties of the original class (see \cite[Thm.\ 12.7]{CKMIMPv3}).
+It is therefore natural to wonder whether every quasivariety $\mathsf{K}$ with a Beth companion has also a simple Beth companion.
+This is the case, for instance, when $\K$ has the amalgamation property or has a Beth companion induced by implicit operations defined by conjunctions of equations (see \cite[Thm.~12.3]{CKMIMPv3}).
 Our aim is to show that the previous conjecture fails, even when $\K$ is a variety with a congruence preserving Beth companion.
 Actually, a counterexample can be found among some of the simplest varieties of Heyting algebras, as we proceed to illustrate.

 For every cardinal $\kappa$ let $\A_\kappa$ be the unique Heyting algebra whose lattice reduct is obtained by adding a new maximum $1$ to the powerset lattice $\langle \mathcal{P}(\kappa); \cap, \cup \rangle$.
 The implication of $\A_\kappa$ is defined by the rule